-At the recent summit with Kim Jong-un in Singapore, Donald Trump screened a faux movie trailer so bizarrely flattering of the dictator that many U.S. reporters at first mistook it for North Korean propaganda.
+At the summit with Kim Jong-un in Singapore, U.S. President Donald Trump screened a faux movie trailer so bizarrely flattering of the dictator that many U.S. reporters at first mistook it for North Korean propaganda.
 The country is famous for heavy-handed state films praising Dear Leader, particularly those movies commissioned under Kim Jong-un’s cinema-obsessed father and predecessor, Kim Jong-il.

 In fact, the late Kim’s movie mania was so intense that in 1978, he kidnapped a famous actress and a director from South Korea and forced them to make 17 films.

 The actress, Choi Eun-hee, and her director-husband, Shin Jeong-gyun, were a celebrity couple during the Golden Age of South Korean cinema.
 They reached their professional peak during the 1960s; but by the late ‘70s, Shin’s financial problems and troubles with the then-totalitarian South Korean government had stalled his filmmaking.
 In addition, his affair with a younger actress had broken up his marriage to Choi, who was also struggling to find work.
 It was during this time that Choi received an invitation to travel to Hong Kong and discuss a business opportunity—something she wasn’t in a position to pass up.

 Unbeknownst to Choi, the offer was a set up by North Korean agents.
 When she arrived in Hong Kong, an agent led her to a speedboat where a group of men captured her.
 Upon arrival in North Korea, she was perversely greeted as though she were a celebrity visiting of her own free will.
 In an interview for the 2016 documentary The Lovers and the Despot, the nearly 90-year-old Choi recalled that photographers took her picture as her captor, Kim Jong-il, stretched out his hand and said, “Thanks for coming.”